 (Continued from Rutherford Baby)

-“You are making enough money son.
+“You are making enough money, son.
 You can hire servants to cook and clean.
-Susan will only manage them.
-She doesn’t have to know how to cook,”
+Tracy will only manage them.
+She doesn’t have to know how to cook.”

 “Oh please mom.
-What or who has Susan ever managed in her life?
+What or who has Tracy ever managed in her life?
 At least Salome runs a successful business.
-And by the way she, unlike your Susan, can cook.
-We were cooking together before you spoilt our moment,”
+And by the way she, unlike your Tracy, Salome can cook.
+We were cooking together before you spoilt our moment.”

-He finishes washing the utensils but cannot bring himself to eat the food.
+He then takes his car keys and walks out of the house.
 This was supposed to be a quiet loving afternoon with the love of his life.
 But now it has been ruined.
-He picks his phone and calls Salome, but she does not pick.
+He walks to his car, and gets in.
+Before switching on the engine, he picks his phone and calls Salome, but she does not pick.

 “Rutherford, what have you done to your mother this time?”

 Josphat is the person Alice goes to when she is on her manipulation A-game.
 He is her only brother, and fifteen years her junior.
 She literally brought him up, after their parents died in a car crash when he was only twelve.
 Alice was twenty six when their parents died, and she gave birth to Rutherford when she was twenty eight.
 So Josphat is only fourteen years older that Rutherford.